 Cllr Roger Seabourne, Lead Member for Community Safety and Partnerships, said: “We welcome all the donations received and we thank everyone that has contributed to the food hub.
 The donations are of great value to those who are cannot leave their houses to shop and those who are struggling in other ways to have access to food and essential supplies.”

 With the support of Watford and Three Rivers Trust we are assessing the support needs of local residents, assisting them to access sustainable sources of food and essential supply home deliveries, as well as access telephone support and emergency food parcel deliveries.
 Local volunteers are supporting this by offering to undertake home deliveries, personal shops, prescription deliveries and telephone support.
-People can offer to volunteer online using our form.

 There is also a team of staff calling vulnerable residents that have not responded to the self-isolation letter from the NHS.
 They have made over 400 phone calls to make sure people are offered the support they need.

 Andy Stovold, Head of Community Partnerships Community Partnerships, who led this initiative added: “It has been great to see the commitment of all staff and volunteers working together from different council teams, organisations and the local community to make sure we can safeguard the most vulnerable people in our District.”

 If you require assistance, please contact 01923776611 or visit https://bit.ly/TRDC_Support.

 A range of advice is also available on our website for people who are self-isolating, those with money problems, people facing domestic abuse, people with mental health issues, those facing crime and ASB issues, and those looking to undertake exercise from home. www.threerivers.gov.uk